Centralized Public Grievance Redress and Monitoring System

-Centralised Public Grievance Redress and Monitoring System (CPGRAMS) is a centralised system that allows anyone to file complaints against any department of the Central or State Government of India. it is one of the flagship initiatives for the reformation in governance started by the Indian central government through addressing the grievances of general public.
+Centralised Public Grievance Redress and Monitoring System (CPGRMS) is a centralised system that allows anyone to file complaints against any instrumentality of the Union of India and States / UTs.
+It is one of the flagship initiatives for the reformation in governance started by the Union of India through addressing the public grievances of its citizens.

 History

-It was created in June-2007 by the Department of Administrative Reforms & Public Grievances.
+It was created in June-2007 by the Department of Administrative Reforms & Public Grievances (DARPG).
 Under the public grievance mechanism any citizen of India can raise their problems, grievance or pleas to the central govt and state government Ministries and Departments.
 Grievances can be submitted to all important portfolio ministers and departments.
-The system has been designed in-house by the National Informatics Centre team.
+The system has been designed in-house by the National Informatics Centre (NIC) team.
 It has a telephonic feedback feature also.

-Prime Minister is the supreme head of the public grievances.
-Jitendra Singh is currently the Minister for Independent Charge for grievances public personnel and pension Department and Sumita Dasgupta is its deputy secretary.
+The Prime Minister of India is the Supreme Head of Public Grievances.
+Dr. Jitendra Singh is currently the Minister of State (Independent Charge) for DARPG.
+Ms. Garima Yadav is its Deputy Secretary (PG-II) and Mr. Sanjeev Saxena is its Senior Director (IT).